#1 in Sleep Product Research

 Mattress Ratings > Memory Foam Bed Reviews

 THE GOOD: Memory foam mattresses rate as well as, if not better than, any other mattress type in owner satisfaction.
-They rate high mainly for three reasons: 1) They tend to provide above-average comfort and pain relief; 2) they have motion isolation making them couple friendly; 3) their lifespan tends to be at least average.
+They do so mainly for three reasons: 1) They tend to provide above-average comfort and pain relief; 2) they have motion isolation making them couple friendly; 3) their lifespan tends to be at least average.

-Different foam densities and firmness levels are increasingly available to suit a variety of personal preferences.
-Several models are affordably priced.
+In addition, various foam densities and firmness levels are increasingly available to suit most personal preferences.
+And several models are affordably priced.

-THE BAD: The most common complaint is off gassing odor.
-Less common complaints include heat retention, excessive firmness, firmness unpredictability, "squishy" feel, and lack of edge support.
+THE BAD: The main owner complaint is off gassing.
+Lesser complaints are heat retention, excessive firmness, firmness unpredictability, "squishy" feel, unsuitability for romance, and lack of edge support.

-High-density models may be somewhat difficult to move on and get up off.
-And several popular memory foam mattresses are available only or mostly online.
+In addition, high-density models may be somewhat difficult to move on and get up off.
+And several popular memory foam beds are available only or mostly online.

 Memory Foam Mattress Ratings: As a Group